thomazyazima/thomazyazima.github.io/week-1/2-computer-setup/linux-instructions.md

 cd dotfiles
 ./install
 ```
 Installing these files will configure your bash profile, enable autocomplete, always display rspec with color, and allow you to use "subl" as a shortcut to open sublime.
+Note: this will replace your current bash profile.

 Restart your terminal to have these changes take place.